utkarshcmu/grafana.org/content/blog/2017-07-14-timeshift-ep4.md

 draft = true
 +++

 The summer seems to be flying by!
-This week's timeShift highlights Kubernetes monitoring, dashboard exports and backups via grafcli, and scaling Graphite on AWS.
-If you know of a recent article about Grafana, or are writing one yourself, please [get in touch](mailto:hello@grafana.com), we'd be happy to feature it here.
+This week's timeShift has a lot of great articles to share, including a great Grafana presentation from one of our software engineers, Kubernetes monitoring, dashboard exports and backups via grafcli, scaling Graphite on AWS and a lot more.
+If you've come across a recent article about Grafana, or are writing one yourself, please [get in touch](mailto:hello@grafana.com), we'd be happy to feature it here.
 <br />
 <hr />
 <br />
 #### From the Blogosphere
+- [**Democratizing Metrics with Grafana**](https://speakerdeck.com/alexanderzobnin/democratize-metrics-with-grafana): Grafana Labs software developer Alexander Zobnin, recently gave a great talk at the Big Monitoring Meetup in St. Petersburg, Russia.
+This was a comprehensive talk covering the Grafana Labs culture and the history of the open source project, and took a deep dive into templating, scripted dashboards, how plugins work, the alerting engine and what's coming in vNext.
+Highly recommend you check out his slides.

 - [**Kubernetes, Prometheus and Grafana**](https://labs.commercetools.com/kubernetes-prometheus-and-grafana-974372008caf): In this blog post + video, Thaddeus Elms explores autoscaling in Kubernetes and monitoring the environment when placed under heavy load.

 - [**Export/backup all Grafana dashboards at once**](https://blog.dictvm.org/export-all-grafana-graphs/): Daniel shows off [grafcli](https://github.com/m110/grafcli) - a Grafana command line tool written in Python that can export all of your dashboards at once.